johnno1962/injectionforxcode/README.md

 Patches all main.m and ".pch" files to include headers for use with injection.

+__InjectionPluginLite/injectSource.pl__

+The script called when you inject a source file to create/build the injection bundle project and signal the client application to load the resulting bundle to apply the code changes.

 __InjectionPluginLite/openBundle.pl__

-Opens the Xcode project used by injection to build a loadable bundle.
+Opens the Xcode project used by injection to build a loadable bundle to track down build problems.

-__InjectionPluginLite/injectSource.pl__

-The script called when you inject a source file to build the injection bundle project and signal the client application to load the resulting bundle to apply the code changes.

 __InjectionPluginLite/revertProject.pl__